What is BHT?

 Why is it questioned?

 BHT is accused of being an endocrine disruptor and of having toxic effects on the liver, kidneys and lungs at extreme doses, by ingestion.
 BHT is also suspected of having a potential for bioaccumulation in aquatic species.
-Lastly, it is wrongly accused of carrying a carcinogenic potential because it is confused with another ingredient called BHA.
+Lastly, it is accused of carrying a carcinogenic potential because it is confused with another ingredient called BHA, ingredient that we don't use.

-● BHT is not an endocrine disruptor according to the definition by the World Health Organization (WHO), whose role is to direct and coordinate international health within the United Nations.
+• Current data does not confirm the endocrine-disrupting properties of BHT as defined by the World Health Organization (WHO).
+The role of WHO is to lead and coordinate global health within the United Nations.

-● Studies showing the potential toxicity of BHT have been performed under conditions that are in no way similar to cosmetic use: ingestion of very high doses.
+• Regarding studies demonstrating the potential toxicity of BHT, these were conducted under conditions of ingestion at very high doses that are in no way similar to cosmetic use.
 More information here.

 Why and how do we use it?

 BHT is an antioxidant that prevents the oxidation of products, and in particular the fatty phase of formulas that are likely to rancor or degrade when in contact with the air.
+Oxydation is a chemical reaction through which a componant of the formula react with the oxygen.
 It enables to maintain the properties and performance of a product when exposed to air.

 As part of our commitment to continuous improvement, we are working with our suppliers to stop the use of BHT as a protecting agent of raw materials.